-In connection with our initial public offering (the "IPO") in 2008, we implemented a bonus compensation program (the "Employee Bonus Pool") providing that an aggregate amount equal to 25% of our net operating income, before the Employee Bonus Pool allocations, would be allocated to the Employee Bonus Pool, with a further amount of up to 25% of performance fees earned to be allocated to the Employee Bonus Pool.
+In connection with our IPO in 2008, we implemented a bonus compensation program (the "Employee Bonus Pool") providing that an aggregate amount equal to 25% of our net operating income, before the Employee Bonus Pool allocations, would be allocated to the Employee Bonus Pool, with a further amount of up to 25% of performance fees earned to be allocated to the Employee Bonus Pool.

-Over the past six years, our organization has grown and evolved.
-We have added new revenue streams such as commission revenue in SPW and GRIL.
-In addition, the bonus compensation program that was, and continues to be generally appropriate for SAM's investment management activities, is not as appropriate or responsive to the new activities of SPW nor is it appropriate or competitive for the SCLP or SRLC businesses.
+Over the past seven years, our organization has grown and evolved.
+We have added new revenue streams such as commission revenue in SPW and GRIL and interest and other fee income from SRLC.
+In addition, the bonus compensation program that was generally appropriate for SAM's investment management activities is no longer appropriate as most of the portfolio managers who had significant Common Share ownership positions in the Corporation after the IPO are no longer with SAM.
+The historical Employee Bonus Pool structure is also not appropriate or responsive to the new activities of SPW nor is it appropriate or competitive for the SCLP or SRLC businesses.
 In order to remain competitive in attracting, retaining and motivating the professionals in these organizations, we need to structure our variable compensation payments differently.

 We have also determined, based on our knowledge of the financial services industry in Canada and the U.S., that in order to better motivate sales-focused employees, a larger proportion of their variable compensation should be directly tied to gross or net sales than has historically been the case.
 As a result, in 2012, we introduced new sales compensation programs at both SAM and SPW.
 While these programs may result in higher total compensation for sales employees, higher compensation would only be the result of significant additional sales of products managed by SAM or SPW, as appropriate.

-Senior management advises the Chair of the Compensation Committee of the aggregate amount of the accrued Employee Bonus Pool on a quarterly basis.
+Senior management advises the Chair of the HRC Committee of the aggregate amount of the accrued Employee Bonus Pool on a quarterly basis.
 Individual bonus payments are paid at management's discretion and are based on an overall assessment by senior management of the individual's performance and absolute and/or relative contribution.
-While no specific criteria or metrics are set, with respect to portfolio managers, specific consideration is given to the performance fees generated by the fund or strategies with which the portfolio manager is involved.
+While no specific criteria or metrics are set, with respect to portfolio managers, specific consideration is given to the performance fees generated by the fund(s) or strategies with which the portfolio manager is involved.
 In all cases, each employee is considered separately, taking into account personal performance, relative ranking among peers (both internally and with reference to external information, where available and appropriate) and salary base.
-The CEO of the Corporation, in consultation with the Chairman of the Board, recommended the compensation levels for all senior management, including the NEOs, and these proposals were submitted for review by and discussion with the Compensation Committee and based on the Compensation Committee's recommendation, ultimately approved by the Board.
+The CEO of the Corporation, in consultation with senior management of the Corporation and the various operating subsidiaries, as appropriate, recommends the compensation levels for all senior management, including the NEOs, and these proposals are submitted for review by and discussion with the HRC Committee and based on the HRC Committee's recommendation, ultimately approved by the Board.